 Wash chicken pieces, keep them in a plastic colander.
 This straining process removes the excess water from chicken.

-Pell the potatoes.
-Cut them horizontally into equal halves.
-Wash and keep aside.
+Peel the potatoes.
+Cut them horizontally into equal halves, wash and keep aside.

 Heat 4 tbsp oil in a deep frying pan/kadai.
 Add half amount of thinly sliced onions with a pinch of salt (adding a pinch of salt speeds up the browning process).
-Using a spatula, fry the onions continuously on medium flame.
+Using a spatula, fry the onions continuously over medium heat.
 Add the whole garlic cloves in between.
-Mix and keep frying until all the onion slices have reached a dark, rich brown color.
+Mix and keep frying until all the onion slices have reached a dark, rich brown colour.
 Remove from the pan and keep aside to cool.
-In a large bowl marinate the chicken pieces with fried onion-garlic, kashmiri mirch powder, lemon juice and garam masala powder.
-Keep aside for minimum 1 hour.
+In a large bowl marinate the chicken pieces with fried onion-garlic, kashmiri mirch powder, lemon juice, and garam masala powder.
+Keep aside for 1 hour.

 Now heat 8-9 tbsp oil in the same deep frying pan.
 Fry the potatoes, let them turn golden brown, remove and keep aside.
-In the remaining oil add bay leaf, dry red chilli and green cardamoms.
-Stir for few seconds.
-Add rest of the sliced onions, fry until light brown in color.
-Add the ginger-garlic paste, cumin powder, turmeric powder and chopped tomatoes.
+In the remaining oil add bay leaf, dry red chilli, and green cardamoms.
+Stir for a few seconds, add rest of the sliced onions, fry until light brown in color.
+Add the ginger-garlic paste, cumin powder, coriander powder, turmeric powder, and chopped tomatoes.
 Mix well and mash the tomatoes with the help of the spatula.
-Fry on medium flame until fragrant (1-2 minutes maximum).
-Add marinated chicken pieces and green chillies.
-Mix well.
-Cover and cook on low flame.
+Cook the masala over medium heat until it starts leaving the oil (1-2 minutes approx.).
+Add marinated chicken pieces and green chillies, mix well, cover, and cook over low heat.
 Uncover and keep stirring in between.
-When the chicken is half cooked add salt, black peppercorn powder, potatoes and sugar.
+When the chicken is half cooked add salt, black peppercorn powder, potatoes, and sugar.
 Mix, cover and cook until the chicken is fully done.